vail-systems/node-fft/README.md

     console.log(phasors);

+# In-place FFT Example

+The in-place FFT implementation generates the FFT in-place, overwriting the original input vector.
+This is useful for minimizing new memory allocations required for the recursive version.

+    var fftInPlace = require('fft-js').fftInPlace,
+        signal = [1, 0, 1, 0];

+    fftInPlace(signal);

+    console.log(signal); //We have overwritten the original vector here with the FFT output.

 # Command Line

 For testing, you can run from the command line.
 Input is assumed to be from standard input and contain